-\\In 2012-2013, seventeen states hosted two teams, and one team was comprised of individual participants.
+In 2012-2013, seventeen states hosted two teams, and one team was comprised of individual participants.

-\\\In 2013-14, fourteen states hosted two teams, one team was from London, and three teams were comprised of students from China.
+In 2013-14, fourteen states hosted two teams, one team was from London, UK and three teams were comprised of students from the People's Republic of ChinaIn 2014-15, there were eleven teams from the People's Republic of China and two teams from London, UK.